RedisLabs/redislabs-docs/content/rs/getting-started/creating-database/redistimeseries.md

 alwaysopen: false
 categories: ["RS"]
 ---
-For this quick start, you will need the following:
+For this quick start, you must have:

 - [A Redis Enterprise Software cluster with set up already complete]({{< relref "/rs/getting-started/quick-setup.md" >}})